-- Add the onions to the pan and cook for about 8-10 minutes then reduce the heat to low.
-Add sugar and stir.
-Continue to cook until the onions have caramelized, about 20 minutes.
-Add the coffee, ½ cup of water and the reserved bacon and continue to cook, stirring about every five minutes, until the onions are thick and jam like, about 30 minutes.
+- Pour out all but 1 tablespoon of the bacon drippings.
+Add the onions to the pan and cook for about 8-10 minutes then reduce the heat to low.
+Add the sugar and stir.
+Continue to cook until the onions have caramelized, about 20 minutes.2 extra large sweet onions, ½ cup brown sugar

 - Use immediately or refrigerate for up to a week.
 Bring back to room temperature before serving.
 There will be little spots of white fat when you take it out of the fridge.
-As the jam comes to room temperature these will disappear.
+As the jam comes to room temperature, these will disappear.

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.